Once again, I come to you with an un-understandable question.

 So I said, “I am asking because this is how he made my hair to come out of my head, and if you think it resembles a mad person’s hair, then I wonder what that says of the creators decision”.
 And I walked away.

 First of all, I didn’t have the time to enagage in a proper conversation.
 And by quickly doing a mental calculation of her age; I decided I was not ready to attempt to unpack decades of wrong thinking.
 So I gave her something to think about, dropped the mic, and walked away.

 However, the rest of the day was spent thinking about what she said.
-And one of the things that baffles me the most is the fact that, one of the major flacks natural hair gets is the universal association with mental illness or an unbalanced mind.
-Because I mean only a loony walks outside their house without straightened, slick backed hair, right?
+And one of the things that baffles me the most, is the fact that, a major flack natural hair gets is the universal association with mental illness or an unbalanced mind.
+Because I mean only a loony walks outside their house without straightened, slicked back hair, right?